 “Our biggest key to success is not having any rules.
 We only have the best practices.
 Our three best practices (not rules) are, one, to always use safe sex practices (re condoms), two, own our own feelings so we don’t expect anyone else to fix them, and three, don’t be a jerk.”

 Types Of Open Relationships

 To a large degree, open relationships are a generalization of the concept of a relationship beyond monogamous relationships.
-A form of open relationship is the open marriage, in which the participants in a marriage have an open relationship.
+A form of open relationship is an open marriage, in which the participants in a marriage have an open relationship.

 There are several different styles of open relationships.
 Some examples include: